 - All standard Blue Dental plans provide 100 percent coverage for preventive (Class 1) services.
-For larger groups, there are no deductibles, and preventive and diagnostic services do not accumulate toward the plan's annual maximum as long as services are received in network. - Members can also use the national Dental Grid network.
+For larger groups, there are no deductibles, and preventive and diagnostic services do not accumulate toward the plan's annual maximum if services are received in network. - Members can also use the national Dental Grid network.